 But it doesn’t matter what other people think of you.
 It doesn’t matter what other people say about you behind closed doors or even right in front of your face.
 Their opinions have no basis in defining what you’re all about.
 They aren’t the truth.
 They have no purpose other than to hurt or harm you.
 There is no rhyme or reason beyond making the other person feel superior to you in some way or another.

 But this isn’t something new.
 Other people have always had an opinion.
 From early on in our lives, we form clicks.
 As children, we tend to gang up on others in an effort to not only make that person feel bad, but to make ourselves feel better.
 Just because someone is different from you, doesn’t make them inferior.
 No one is better than you no matter what.
 No matter the color of their skin, their religion, their occupation, nor anything else for that matter.
-No one.
+Nope.
+Not a single one.

 Still, it’s hard to not get disheartened when others hurl intentionally-hurtful opinions at you.
 It’s easy to think in your mind that those opinions don’t matter and don’t define you as a human being, but it’s harder to put in practice.
 Considering that we’ve all been the target of an ill-intentioned opinion at one point or another, most of us know just how this feels.
 It’s hard to suppress your emotions when people are doing their best just to get you going.